dmbarbour/glas/docs/GlasProg.md

 Control Flow:

 * `n:Name` - we can interpret a name in terms of substituting its definition.
 Performance may involve call stacks and tail-call optimization.
-* `(%do P1 P2 P3 ...)` - execute P1 then P2 then P3 etc. in sequence.
-We also use `(%do)` as our primary no-op, and '%do' as the constructor for committed action in a decision tree structure.
+* `(%seq P1 P2)` - execute P1 then P2 in order.
+* `%pass` - the no-op.
+Does nothing.
-* `%fail` - voluntary failure, interpretation is contextual but will gend to abort the current transaction and allow some observable handling of this, e.g. backtracking conditions, or aborting a coroutine step until observed conditions change.
-For contrast, involuntary failures such as type errors are instead modeled as divergence like an infinite loop.
+* `%fail` - voluntary failure, interpretation is contextual but generally aborts the current transaction and allows observable handling of this, e.g. backtracking conditions, or aborting a coroutine step then implicitly yielding.
+(In contrast, most errors are treated as infinite loops.)
 * `(%cond Sel)` - supports if/then/else, pattern matching, etc..
-The Sel type has a distinct AST structure from full programs.
+The Selector has a distinct AST structure from full programs, and everything up to %sel is evaluated atomically within a hierarchical transaction.
+Error if Sel fails to select any action.
+  * `(%sel P)` - selected action.
+The condition should be equivalent to running prior chain of branch conditions prior chain of passing branch conditions, followed by running P.
-  * `(%br C BrL SelR)` - run C within a hierarchical transaction.
-If C terminates normally, run SelL.
-If C fails voluntarily, abort then run SelR.
-Note that committing C is left to SelL.
+  * `(%br C L R)` - run branch condition C as a program.
+If C fails, undo then process selector R. Otherwise, process selector L.
-  * `(%do P1 ...)` - in context of Sel, represents committed action.
-Commit the entire chain of prior branch conditions, then run '%do' in the same transactional context as '%cond' or '%loop'.
-  * `%fail` - in context of Sel, represents the lack of a case on the current branch.
-Causes computation to backtrack, aborting the most recent successful branch condition then trying the SelR path.
-In normal form, appears only in SelR position because we can optimize `(%br C %fail SelR) => SelR`.
+  * `%bt` - backtrack to the most recent successful branch condition, cause it to fail, then take the right branch.
+Or if this is already the rightmost branch, behavior is contextual: error for %cond, exit for %loop, etc..
+    * As a special rule, we can optimize `(%br C %bt R) => R` even if C is divergent.
+Thus, in normal form, %bt appears only in R position.
-  * Beyond these, Sel may also support language declarations, annotations, and macros.
+  * Sel also supports macro and annotation AST nodes.
-* `(%loop Sel)` - supports anonymous while-do loops, albeit mixing selection of action.
-Uses same Sel type as '%cond'.
-Implicitly exits loop if no '%do' step is selected.
-* `(%co P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently as coroutines with independent data stacks and voluntary yield.
-This step only exits when all coroutines complete.
-Scheduling of coroutines is non-deterministic, thus trivially both associative and commutative.
+* `(%loop Sel)` - Repeatedly runs Sel until it fails to select an action.
+Upon failure, exits loop.
+Essentially, a while-do loop with integrated pattern matching.
+* `(%co P1 P2)` - execute P1 and P2 as coroutines.
+To transfer control, a coroutine must voluntarily %yield or %fail.
+Each coroutine has its own data stack but shares access to methods and registers.
+Fork-join behavior: %co will continuously yield until all of its coroutines complete.
+Scheduling is contextual but shall guarantee associativity.
+In case of non-deterministic scheduling, coroutines support preemption and parallelism with [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
-* `%yield` - pauses a coroutine, providing an opportunity for concurrent computations to operate.
-Resumption is implicit.
-Each yield-to-yield step should be logically atomic, thus '%fail' implicitly rewinds to a prior '%yield' then awaits changes to observed state.
+* `%yield` - commits operations of a coroutine since prior yield, providing an opportunity for other coroutines to observe and interact with shared state.
+Each yield-to-yield step is implicitly an atomic transaction.
+A step may %fail, implicitly rewinding to a prior %yield.
 * `(%atomic P)` - an atomic operation may yield, but will only resume internally.
 Fails only if all internal resumptions are failing.
-* `(%choice P1 P2 P3 ...)` - represents non-deterministic runtime choice of P1 or P2 or P3.
+* `(%choice P1 P2)` - run a choice of P1 or P2.
+If a choice fails, we'll backtrack and try another, thus a choice only fails if all options fail.
+Evaluation order is contextual, but shall guarantee associativity.
+If the context is non-deterministic evaluation order, choice will diverge only if all non-failing options diverge.
 * `%error` - explicit divergence.
 Unlike '%fail', we do not backtrack on error; it's equivalent to an infinite loop.

+Evaluation Order Control (tentative):

+* `(%sched Order P)` - (tentative) It is feasible to specify a scheduling rule for coroutines introduced within a given scope.
+Viable schedules:
+  * `%order.any` - Embrace non-deterministic choice!
+In context of transactions, we get a limited form of preemption because a scheduler may abort an uncommitted choice to try another.
+It is possible to evaluate many choices at once.
+Many coroutines can commit at once if as there are no conflicts, aka optimistic concurrency control.
+  * `%order.rr` - Round robin.
+After a coroutine yields, schedule the next in sequence, then cycle upon reaching the end.
+Not valid for choice.
+  * `%order.lr` - Left to right.
+Always run the leftmost coroutine that can make progress.
+Or evaluate choices left to right.
+* `(%choice.order Order P)` - (tentative)

 Data Manipulation: